alexdarbyshire/alexdarbyshire.com/content/posts/http-forward-proxy-some-of-the-time/index.md

 **Shell startup scripts:**
 Use shell startup scripts to set and unset proxy environment variables based on environment.
 This only works for non-authenticated proxies.

 There are trade-offs: adding a bunch of logic to startup scripts isn't ideal, shell startup time is slowed, and if you're doing this on other users' machines, there can be complications around when they actually open shells.
 Also, if you're working across larger WANs, you may need to check several proxy IPs.
-And, key is that existing processes won't receive the set or unset environment variables meaning restarting programs is required.
+And, key is that existing processes won't receive the set or unset environment variables, meaning restarting programs is required.

-A variation on this is adding service that periodically updates environment variables, though this can potentially disassociate the idea the processes have the env vars they were spawned with.
+A variation on this is adding a service that periodically updates environment variables, though this can potentially disassociate the idea that processes have the env vars they were spawned with.

+Another variation is to create a script which the user runs manually when they change environment, although this removes any semblance of dynamism.

 **Which approach?** I have tended towards the second option, mainly as I implement it on others' machines in addition to my own.
-The devs and dev environment is in WSL/Ubuntu using Bash startup scripts with a bit of hackery - I leave the Windows env vars alone as it limits the potential for breaking business as usual type work.
+The devs and dev environment is in WSL/Ubuntu using Bash startup scripts with a bit of hackery - I leave the Windows env vars alone as it limits the potential for breaking business-as-usual type work.
 I might go the first option if I was looking to solve this on my machine only, and of course there would be no other viable option if dealing with authenticated proxies.

 ### Proxy Chaining a Local Forward Proxy
 A few of the relevant tools in this space: